180D-FW-2021/Team1/README.md

 Directory: `gui`

 ## How to Use
-Download all the files contained within our repo.
+Download all the files contained within our repo onto two Raspberry Pis and a computer with a webcam.
 Then, run IMUpi.py on one Raspberry Pi.
 Run mainPi.py on another Raspberry Pi.
-Run gui.py on a computer with a webcam.
+Run gui.py on the computer.